 UHCS Recycled PET house

-A purification process that converts recycled waste polypropylene plastic into high quality, virgin-like plastic.
+A purification process producing an ultra-pure recycled polypropylene plastic

-Marking Plastic Packaging with Digital Watermarks to enable automatic sorting in recycle centres and create value across full life cycle of a package.
+Marking plastic packaging with digital watermarks to enable automatic sorting in recycle centres

 Eco-Friendly Sanitary Pads

 A 100% biodegradable and Compostable all natural Sanitary pads